‘Daddy I’d like to be an Enderman for Halloween’

 Step 7: Fitting

-Roll up some news paper and tape it in place inside the head so the the boxy outside is more 'hat shaped' inside (If the eyeholes are a little lower than required you can use the newspaper to correctly fit the box so you have a perfect view)
+- Roll up some newspaper and tape it in place inside the head so the boxy outside becomes more ‘hat-shaped’ inside (If the eyeholes are a little lower than required you can use the newspaper to correctly fit the box so you have a perfect view)

 Check out the finished project below.